 Leros: best for slowing down

 Time goes slower on Leros.
 As the ferry sidles up into Agia Marina, next to faded fishing boats and dozing taxi drivers, it’s almost possible to feel the mellowness in the warm air.
-There are no big-hitters - only a couple of museums, a few ruins and a bit of diving.
-The draw isn’t in the doing; Leros is the ideal location to just ‘be’.
+There are no big-hitters, only a couple of museums, a few ruins and a bit of diving.
+The draw isn’t in the doing; Leros is the ideal location to just chill out.

-Get there: Kalymnos’s chilled-out northeastern neighbour is just 50 minutes away by high-speed ferry
+Get there: Kalymnos’ chilled-out northeastern neighbour is just 50 minutes away by high-speed ferry.

 Patmos: best for culture

 The air is filled with heady plumes of incense, bells are tolling and the gathered devotees begin a chant that echoes under a lavishly decorated ceiling.
-This is the Monastery of St John, a fortified Orthodox priory perched high on a hill in the Old Town of Hora.
-For centuries, Patmos has lured religious travellers, and countless Christian pilgrims still come from all across the world to see the island, considered one of the most sacred sites outside of Jerusalem.
+This is the Monastery of St John the Theologian, a fortified Orthodox priory perched high on a hill in the old town of Hora.
+For centuries, Patmos has lured religious travellers, and countless Christian pilgrims still come from all across the world to see the island, considered one of the most sacred sites outside Jerusalem.

-Get there: this Dodecanese spiritual centre is 45 minutes by speedboat from Leros, northwest across the Aegean
+Get there: This Dodecanese spiritual centre is 45 minutes by speedboat from Leros, northwest across the Aegean Sea.